syncfusion-content/windowsforms-docs/WindowsForms/contextmenustripex/Margin-and-Shadow.md

 ## Margin Setting

-We can set margin for the context menu to indicates whether a check mark should appear before the text of the menu item by using the [`ShowCheckmargin`](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.toolstripdropdownmenu.showcheckmargin?redirectedfrom=MSDN&view=netframework-4.7.2#System_Windows_Forms_ToolStripDropDownMenu_ShowCheckMargin) property.
-Also to show image seperately, use the [`ShowImageMargin`](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.toolstripdropdownmenu.showimagemargin?redirectedfrom=MSDN&view=netframework-4.7.2#System_Windows_Forms_ToolStripDropDownMenu_ShowImageMargin) property.
+We can set margin for the context menu to indicates whether a check mark should appear before the text of the menu item by using the [`ShowCheckMargin`](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.toolstripdropdownmenu.showcheckmargin?redirectedfrom=MSDN&view=netframework-4.7.2#System_Windows_Forms_ToolStripDropDownMenu_ShowCheckMargin) property.
+Also to show image separately, use the [`ShowImageMargin`](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.toolstripdropdownmenu.showimagemargin?redirectedfrom=MSDN&view=netframework-4.7.2#System_Windows_Forms_ToolStripDropDownMenu_ShowImageMargin) property.

 The below code snippet will explain how to set the margin for ContextMenuStripEx control.